Family

 Let’s try to bring joy and hope to our family gatherings this year.
 Let’s not discuss topics that will start arguments.
 Let’s ignore the sharp tongue of that critical family member.
 Let’s overlook the faults of another for this short time.
 Let’s act and react with grace and kindness.
 Let’s give our families the gift of peace.

-Let’s plan some fun activities — making ornaments, completing a Christmas puzzle, reading a Christmas story, watching A Christmas Carol, picking out a tree– anything that will make great memories and strengthen our family relationships.
+Let’s plan some fun activities — make some ornaments, play a few games, take a drive to look at lights, complete a Christmas puzzle, or read a Christmas story— anything that will make great memories and strengthen our family relationships.
 Let’s give our families the gift of happy memories.

 And let’s focus on what matters.
 Let’s be sure our children know why we celebrate Christmas.
 Let’s keep Christ at the center of it all.
 Let’s strive to please our Lord and Savior all through the year.
 Let’s give our families the gift of a life lived for Jesus.